craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[goliath.png]]

 People with a heavy Goliath heritage find themselves in possession of a powerfully resilient biology, providing extreme physical protection.
-The origins of Goliath people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the secession of the [[Jarl Grungar]] & [[Kakurak]]'s deal with him.
+The origins of Goliath people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the secession of the [[Jarl Grungar]] & [[Kakurak]]'s deal with him - in exchange for a peaceful welcome, [[Kakurak]] would adapt [[Jarl Grungar]] and his clan of Frost Giants into the more socially acceptable (meaning smaller and weaker) *Goliath*.
+Since then, the Goliath have found their homes in the outer edges of our world.

 - *Age* You may live up to 80 years.
 - *Weight* You may weigh anywhere from 140 to 240 pounds.